GERD and Acid Reflux - Information for Social Security Disability

 What Are the Symptoms of GERD?

 Persistent heartburn is the most frequent symptom of GERD.
 Other symptoms include chest pain, hoarseness in the morning, or trouble swallowing.
-The backup of digestive fluids in the esophagus may also cause dry cough, bad breath, and acid indigestion.
-About 1 in 10 people with chronic GERD develop "Barrett's esophagus," a condition where the esophageal lining becomes damaged and thickened.
+The backup of digestive fluids in the esophagus may also cause dry cough, bad breath, and indigestion.

 What Causes GERD?